vatnz-dev/sops/docs/terminal/wtma.md

 For terrain clearance purposes unless the aircraft is departing from RWY 16 to the South, any track shortening shall be done above A025 to keep aircraft clear of associated terrain

+!!!
+Note
+    When the duty runway is runway `34` - in low levels of traffic or to suit the sequence WTMA may turn aircraft departing to the south through the harbour (eg `H180`).

 ### Track Shortening

 Aircraft under the jurisdiction of WTMA may be track-shortened or assigned a heading to assist with sequencing or for separation.

-ATMA may track-shorten where practical within their sector.
+WTMA may track-shorten where practical within their sector.
 Anything outside of thier sector must be coordinated with the appropriate sector.

 ### Short-Sector STARs